Light baryonium spectrum: Conclusions

 \section{Conclusions}

-In summary, we investigate the light baryonium states in molecular configuration with quantum numbers of $J^{PC}=0^{-+}$, $1^{--}$, $0^{++}$ and $1^{++}$ in the framework of QCD sum rules.
-Our results suggest that there exist 8 possible light baryonium states, i.e., $p$-$\bar{p}$, $\Lambda$-$\bar{\Lambda}$, $\Sigma$-$\bar{\Sigma}$, and $\Xi$-$\bar{\Xi}$ with quantum numbers of $0^{-+}$ and $1^{--}$, and their masses are tabulated in Table \ref{mass_baryonium}.
+In summary, we investigate the light baryonium states in molecular configuration with quantum numbers of $J^{PC}=0^{-+}$, $1^{--}$, $0^{++}$, and $1^{++}$ in the framework of QCD sum rules.
+Our results suggest that there exist eight possible light baryonium states, i.e., $p$-$\bar{p}$, $\Lambda$-$\bar{\Lambda}$, $\Sigma$-$\bar{\Sigma}$, and $\Xi$-$\bar{\Xi}$ with quantum numbers of $0^{-+}$ and $1^{--}$, and their masses are tabulated in Table \ref{mass_baryonium}.
 According to our evaluation, the masses of $\Lambda$-$\bar{\Lambda}$, $\Sigma$-$\bar{\Sigma}$, and $\Xi$-$\bar{\Xi}$ states are above their corresponding dibaryon thresholds, while the masses of $p$-$\bar{p}$ states are not.
-Moreover, the primary and potential decay modes of these light baryonium states are analyzed, which might serve as a guide for experimental exploration in BES III, BELLE II, or LHCb.
+Moreover, the primary and potential decay modes of these light baryonium states are analyzed, which might serve as a guide for experimental exploration in BESIII, BELLEII, or LHCb.

-This work was supported in part by the National Key Research and Development Program of China under Contracts Nos.
-2020YFA0406400, and the National Natural Science Foundation of China (NSFC) under the Grants 11975236 and 11635009.
+This work was supported in part by the National Key Research and Development Program of China under Contract No. 2020YFA0406400, and the National Natural Science Foundation of China (NSFC) under the Grants No. 11975236 and No. 11635009.

 \begin{widetext}